-Santa Cruz is Tenerife’s historic capital.
+Santa Cruz is the island’s historic capital.
 It's home to the Canaries' most spectacular carnival - a fortnight-long fiesta to rival Rio.
 A short ride away from Santa Cruz is Las Teresitas, a beautiful beach with waving palm trees and golden sand shipped in from the Sahara desert.

-On the south coast of Tenerife is the popular tourist area of Playa De Las Americas, a clubber's paradise with plenty of bars and nightclubs, entertainment, restaurants, fast food and sandy beaches with exciting watersports to offer.
+On the south coast is the popular tourist area of Playa De Las Americas, a clubber's paradise with plenty of bars and nightclubs, entertainment, restaurants, fast food and sandy beaches with exciting watersports on offer.

 The north of Tenerife is cooler and wetter than the south, with the summer months being hot yet slightly overcast and with a higher rainfall risk.
 June until October see the temperatures ranging between 20-24ºC and a minimal risk of rainfall during the early months and around five days in October.
 During the autumn months the temperature is on average 18ºC during the day and 12ºC during the evening.
 You will still be able to swim in the seas during these months.
 The winter months in December until February, the weather is wetter and cooler than what you will find in Tenerife South.
 Temperatures range from 9ºC to 12ºC and the sea averages at 19ºC.
 The weather starts to rise again during the spring months of March, April and May however the night time temperatures still remain cold.

 You need to prepare yourself for a change in climate when you climb Mount Teide.
 As you are at a higher altitude you will find it is much cooler at the top of Mount Teide, even during the summer months it is wise to take a jacket with you.
 You will find that there is more rainfall in this area, and during winter you will often find the mountain covered in snow.